ncatlab/nlab-content/pages/2/1/0/6/6012/content.md

 * Apostolos Beligiannis, Idun Reiten, _Homological and homotopical aspects of torsion theories_,  Mem.
 Amer.
 Math.
 Soc.
 188 (2007), no. 883, viii+207 pp. [pdf](http://www.math.uoi.gr/~abeligia/torsion.pdf)

-As explained there, in triangulated context, torsion pairs are in 1-1 correspondence with [[t-structures]].
+As explained there, in the triangulated context, torsion pairs are in 1-1 correspondence with [[t-structures]].
 One could also study a relation between torsion theories on an abelian category with tilting theory and $t$-structures on the derived category: